jcwijaya/Java-Database-Project/README.md

 WebMart is a program that allows you to manage a local SQL database with grocery store information.
 The database contains three tables: customers, employees, and inventory.
 This program lets you insert, delete, and update the information on these tables.
 It also has a feature to create a shopping cart that will update the amount in stock and show the total price.
 # Bugs
 -After adding an item to the shopping cart you may have to press 'refresh table' to see the changes of the amount on the GUI.
+-The program will run normally but the stack trace may be printed in the console if you try to press delete or add to cart without anything selected.